vjousse/vim-for-humans-book/rst/en/text-manip.rst

 .. image:: ../book-tex/graphics/vim-adventures.png

-Now we will go to the next level: the use of plugins, or how to make |vim| inescapable.
+Now we will go to the next level: the use of plugins, or how to make |vim| indispensable.